WHAT TO DO IN MALLORCA, SPAIN

 - Check out this Skip the Lines Tickets for the Cathedral

 Okay, this might seem weird, but I have a thing for flowers…Seeing colorful flowers in particular and Mallorca was like heaven.Luckily, you do not have to search for long to find them but will stumble onto them.

 Just drive along the scenic roads, and you will see gorgeous little houses with flowers hanging all around.
-It is wonderfully quaint and the bright colors against the cobble-stoned houses are really worth taking the time to snap some pictures.
+It is wonderfully quaint and the bright colors against the cobble-stoned houses are really worth taking the time to snap some pictures of.

 Enjoy Great Views of Mallorca

-As Mallorca has mountains, great views come naturally.While we’re talking about eye candy, one of the best views you will find and that is definitely a point of interest is the Sanctuary of Sant Salvador in Spain, close to Felanitx in the eastern part of Mallorca close to Manacor.
+As Mallorca has mountains, great views come naturally.While we’re talking about eye candy, one of the best views you will find and that is definitely a point of interest is the Sanctuary of Sant Salvador, close to Felanitx in the eastern part of Mallorca close to Manacor.

 Road Tripping – Serra de Tramontana